PSHE & RSE

 We implement our PSHE curriculum by:

-- Using Philosophy for Children (P4C) to explore issues and teach the children questioning, thinking and debate skills.
+- Using Philosophy for Children (P4C) to instil the highest expectations and teach the children questioning, thinking and debate skills.

 - Linking the 3 main areas of PHSCE curriculum (Health and Wellbeing, Relationships and Living in the Wider World) to our ‘Learning Mission’ themes, thus making learning meaningful and teaching creative and innovative..

 - Sexual health is taught as an element of health education but also within the context of healthy relationships (See Knayton’s SRE policy, in line with the Department for Education’s statutory guidance).

 Children at Knayton use the skills and values learnt through our PHSCE curriculum in real life contexts.
 For example, integrating with children from different backgrounds at our annual Happy Fest, making friends with our Kenyan Pen Pals and promoting our Christian Values in our local community and the wider-world through our active participation in fundraising.

 The impact of our PHSE education is that children: